FIELD CROP AGRONOMY

 Problem Based LearningWeek: 32 - 43

-One 2.00 h problem based learning per week on weekdays during the day from week 32 to week 43 and delivered via face-to-face.
+One 2.00 hours problem based learning per week on weekdays during the day from week 32 to week 43 and delivered via face-to-face.

 Short written problem-solving recommendations (1000 word equivalent).
 Completed in class at the end of problem solving sessions